sopatz/TTTT/README.md

-# Personal Projects
-### Terminal Tic-Tac-Toe:
+# Terminal Tic-Tac-Toe
-working tic-tac-toe game that runs in a terminal
+Working tic-tac-toe game that runs in a terminal